In from the Side

-In from the Side is a British film, directed by Matt Carter and written by Carter and Adam Silver.
+In from the Side is a 2022 British romantic drama film, directed by Matt Carter and written by Carter and Adam Silver.
+The film, which features Alexander Lincoln and Alexander King, tells the story of rugby players Mark and Warren from a cash-strapped, divided gay rugby club unwittingly sleepwalk into an adulterous affair, but must conceal their growing feelings or risk destroying the club they love.
 Carter had been involved in inclusive rugby for 8 years when the film was released.

 It was released in the United Kingdom on 16 September 2022.
-It is due to be released in the USA on 20 January 2023.
-In the UK it is rated 15.
+It was released in the US on 20 January 2023.
+It was released on Netflix UK on 28 March.